|

 lounges, alternative dining venues, and specialized rooms will also welcome

 travelers during oceanic crossings and other fascinating voyages.
+QM2 was built in the Alstom Chantiers de

 L'Atlantique shipyard in Sainte-Nazaire, France.
 This is the same yard that